 and receive anew the gift of the Spirit.

 To You, Lord Jesus, be glory and honor forever!
 Amen.

-Before you go, dear friends, here is a beautiful song, “Behold the Lamb of God.”
-Click here.
+Before you go, dear friends, here is a beautiful song, The Power of the Cross.
+Click Here.
 Be sure to enter full screen.

 Have a fruitful Holy Week.
-I will publish again throughout the week.
+I will publish again throughout the week, beginning tomorrow morning .

-Here are the today’s Mass readings.
-Click here.
-To get back to this page, go to the top left corner of your computer screen, click on the < back arrow, and you’ll be right back here.
-I encourage you to prayerfully read the entire passion story according to Luke.
+I encourage you to prayerfully read the entire passion story according to Matthew.
 I have also provided you a commentary on this gospel (and also the other readings), if you’d like to reflect on them further.
 Click here.

 William Barclay / The New Daily Study Bible / The Gospel of Matthew- Volume 2 The Westminster Press Philadelphia 1975 / pp. 238 – 243.